 - Be sure to use refined coconut oil if you don’t want a strong coconut flavor

-- Use either a small flower or round cookie cutter
+- Use either a small round cookie cutter

 - Be sure to leave the vegan butter on the counter for about 30 minutes to soften it.

-If you love these DIY thin mints, you’ll want to see even more chocolate cookies recipes!
+If you love these DIY thin mints, you’ll want to see even more cookie recipes!
 Be prepared to fall head over heels for these:

 - In a large bowl, use a mixer to cream the butter and sugar until light and fluffy.
-Add the soymilk, vodka, and peppermint.
-Mix this a little more until everything is well blended.
+Add the ground flax, cornstarch, and water.
+Beat again to combine.
 Set aside.

-- Create two large cookie dough balls.
-Tear off two big pieces of plastic wrap, and wrap each dough ball in the plastic and refrigerate for at least an hour.
+- Create two large cookie dough balls and wrap each dough ball in plastic wrap.
+Refrigerate for at least an hour.

-- When you’re ready to make the cookies, begin by preheating your oven to 350 F. Use either two ungreased cookie sheets or line them with parchment and/or silpat.
+- When you’re ready to make the cookies, begin by preheating your oven to 350°F/175°C. Line cookie sheets with parchment and/or silpat.

-- Bake cookies for 5 – 6 minutes.
+- Bake cookies for 5 to 6 minutes.
 You can bake them longer if you want a crispier cookie.
-Once cookies are done, transfer to wire rackes to cool completely.
+Once cookies are done, transfer to wire racks to cool completely.

-- Store finished cookies in an airtight container in the fridge for up to 7 days or in the freezer for up to 2 months.
+- Once the chocolate has completely set, store finished cookies in an airtight container in the fridge for up to 7 days or in the freezer for up to 2 months.